LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/sexiestLordSatan.md

 Beautiful Tempter, Lord of the night
 Thou Morningstar of our true desire
 With thee by our side, we fear no fright
-And in our hearts is Hell's bright fire
+For in our hearts is Hell's bright fire

 Glorious Prince, of the underworld
 Thou reigns over our earthly delights